Isidro5004/Casino/README.md

 # Monte-Carlo-Project
-This includes a python library with a simple monte carlo simulator by Isidro Pride
+This includes a python library with a simple monte carlo simulator.
+It includes three classes: Die, Game, and Analyzer that accomplish various tasks by Isidro Pride

 # Installation and Usage
 ## Via Github